Alexander Wade: Alexander Wade House

+Academic writing

 In addition to his academic writing for journals and magazines, Alexander Wade also wrote a book on choosing a spouse and maintaining a happy marriage.
 This book, entitled How to Make the Honeymoon Last Through Life, was published by L.B.
-Lipincott Company of Philidephia in 1903.
+Lipincott Company of Philadelphia in 1903.

-Alexander L. Wade died on May 2, 1904 in Richmond, Virginia while visiting friends and being treated for an unknown stomach ailment.
+Alexander L. Wade died on May 2, 1904, in Richmond, Virginia, while visiting friends and being treated for an unknown stomach ailment.
 His estate was divided equally among his children.
 His collection of religious books and journals were bequeathed to the West Virginia Methodist Episcopal Seminary in Buckhannon (now West Virginia Wesleyan College).

 He is buried in Oak Grove Cemetery in Morgantown, along with three of his children.
 During his lifetime, Alexander Wade donated a portion of the land adjacent to his home on Prairie Avenue to Monongalia County Schools.
 Morgantown High School was built on this property in 1927 and remains in this location today (2022).